Bring Your Offshore Plan-B To Life In Panama March 2025

 With picturesque views of the Cauca River valley, Cali offers a unique cultural experience.
 It is easily accessible via major roadways and an airport.
 The city is rich in culture, featuring a variety of restaurants, businesses, and activities that make it an appealing destination for expats looking to immerse themselves in the lively Colombian culture.

-Medellín is popular with expats, with English being widely spoken, the city of eternal spring is a favorite of ours
+Medellín is popular with expats, with English being widely spoken; the city of Eternal Spring is a favourite of ours

 Without a doubt, Medellín is our favourite city in Colombia.
 Often referred to as the city of eternal spring, the climate is near perfect and similar to Cali.
 With just under 3 million population, Medellín has everything you need, like some of the best hospitals in the region and diverse gastronomy.
 It also has one of the country's most well-developed public transportation systems, making it easy to live without a car.